Jamboii/plot_progress/README.md

 Plot legend will be placed in one of 9 locations corresponding to the input supplied: "C" for Center, "N" for North, and so on.

-Generates a plot like:
+# Plot Example
 ![Example Figure](plot_progress_fig.png)

 # License

-MIT
+MIT © Larry Pearlstein